arbitrary-berry/python-p3-mock-challenge-national-parks/README.md

 #### Visitor

 - `Visitor __init__(self, name)`
-  - Visitor should be initialized with a name
+X- Visitor should be initialized with a name
 - `Visitor property name`
-  - Should return the visitor's name
+X- Should return the visitor's name
-  - Names must be of type `str`
+X- Names must be of type `str`
-  - Names must be between 1 and 15 characters, inclusive
-  - `raise Exception` if setter fails
+X- Names must be between 1 and 15 characters, inclusive X- `raise Exception` if setter fails

 #### NationalPark